productml/blurr/README.md

 Because real world infrastructure is extremely diverse, Blurr is designed to run on virtually any infrastructure stack.

-Help improve Blurr by [giving us feedback on the metaphors](https://docs.google.com/forms/d/e/1FAIpQLSf5wqW7M4IibJU-NYDEZ-rx0TvJYMkTiV_hehZgKV6a6HvXaA/viewform)!
+[Give us feedback on the metaphors](https://docs.google.com/forms/d/e/1FAIpQLSf5wqW7M4IibJU-NYDEZ-rx0TvJYMkTiV_hehZgKV6a6HvXaA/viewform) and help improve Blurr!

+## The future of MLOps

 >We believe in a world where everyone is a data engineer.
 Or a data scientist.
 Or an ML engineer.
 The lines are blurred (*cough*).
 Just like development and operations became DevOps over time

 >--- Blurr authors

+Blurr is a collection of components built for MLOps, the DTC is one of them. **DTC ⊆ Blurr**

 We see a future where MLOps means teams putting together various technologies to suit their needs.
-For production ML applications, __experimentation__ and __iteration speed__ is important.
+For production ML applications, __experimentation__ and __iteration speed__ is the difference between success and failure.
 The DTC helps teams iterate on features faster.
-The vision for Blurr is to build components in MLOps to help ML teams experiment at high speed.
+The vision for Blurr is to build MLOps components to help ML teams experiment at high speed.

 # Table of contents